 But they should also know words can be powerful in a great way.
 To stand up for rights, or stand up for themselves.
 They just need to be guided in the right way to use their words by the time they become adults.

 To have the right kind of friends

-In school, its all about how many friends you have, how big your group is and how popular you are.
+In school, it’s all about how many friends you have, how big your group is, and how popular you are.
 In the adult world, you learn it’s the exact opposite.
 Teach your girls early that the kind of friends they have are way more important than how many friends they have.
 Teach them also what they should expect from friendships and what they shouldn’t tolerate.
-Friends can be a great guidance when girls become adults, set them off with the right ones.
+Friends can be great guidance when girls become adults, set them off with the right ones.